Build a Vision 2030 mobile app in Saudi Arabia: 15–26 week delivery, Mada/STC Pay, Arabic-first UX, funding routes, and 2026 cost ranges.

 Why Vision 2030 Is Creating a Mobile App Gold Rush

-The digital economy now contributes SAR 495 billion to Saudi GDP — roughly 15% of the national output.
+The digital economy now contributes roughly 15% of Saudi GDP and is one of the fastest-growing slices of national output.
 The government has invested heavily in digital infrastructure: fiber-optic coverage now reaches over 3.9 million homes, and internet penetration stands at 99%.
 Saudi Arabia ranks 6th globally in the United Nations' E-Government Development Index, higher than many Western European countries.

 For businesses, startups, and entrepreneurs in Jordan and the broader GCC region, this represents a once-in-a-generation opportunity.
 The Saudi market is hungry for well-built mobile applications across healthcare, fintech, logistics, e-commerce, and government services.
-But to succeed, you need more than a good idea — you need a clear strategy, the right technology, and a development partner who understands this market deeply.
+But to succeed, you need more than a good idea.
+You need a clear strategy, the right technology, and a development partner who understands this market deeply, which is exactly how Ijjad approaches mobile app development in Saudi Arabia.

 The Numbers Behind the Opportunity